savonet/book/quickstart.md

 ```

 We generates three sines at frequencies 440 Hz, 440×2^3/12^ Hz and
 440×2^7/12^ Hz, add them, and play the result.
-Note that the operator
+Note that the operator `add` is
-`add` is taking as argument a _list_ of sources (delimited by square brackets),
+taking as argument a _list_ of sources (delimited by square brackets), which
-which could be of any size.
+could contain any number of elements.

 A radio
 -------

 ### Playlists and more

-Since we are not here to make synthesizers, we should start playing actual music
+Since we are not here to make synthesizers but radios, we should start playing actual music
 instead of sines.
 In order to do so, we have the `playlist` operator which takes
-as argument a _playlist_: this playlist can be a file containing paths to audio
+as argument a _playlist_: it can be a file containing paths to audio
 files (wav, mp3, etc.), one per line, or a playlist in a standard format (pls,
 m3u, xspf, etc.), or a directory (in which case the playlist consists of all the
 files in the directory).
 For instance, if our music is stored in the `~/Music`